tanben/launchdarkly-context-playground/README.md

 # LaunchDarkly Context Playground
 Design and validate LaunchDarkly contexts for targeting and rollout strategy using this sample React.js app.

+### Features:
+* Test flag evaluation : targeting rules and percentage rollout with this app.
+* Identify and generate a report of contexts that will be included/excluded based on target rule or percentage rollout.

+Uses client-side SDK (React SDK) to make it easy to troubleshoot on the customer’s environment.

+#### `Important`
+Create/Use a environment in your LaunchDarkly project if you will be testing with the sample data that is generated; 100 context, by this app to avoid mixing with your live data

 ## Requirements
 * [LaunchDarkly account](https://launchdarkly.com/start-trial/)